 As most of you know, our family lives on an acreage.
 It’s a beautiful setting along a riverbed with lots of wide-open space to dream about our next adventure.
 For us, there are more pros than cons to living in the country.
-However, there are definitely certain times when living in the city or the suburbs would make our life easier!
+If you’re considering making your own chicken-keeping dreams a reality, one of the first questions to ask is, "Is it legal to have chickens in your backyard?"
+Understanding local regulations can help you make the best decision for your family and flock.

-I was able to interview my brother-in-law, who raised backyard chickens in both Corpus Christi and Austin, Texas.
-Dustin had wonderful information for me and I’m grateful for his insight!
+To dive a little deeper, I reached out to my brother-in-law, who has experience raising backyard chickens in both Corpus Christi and Austin, Texas.
+Dustin shared some wonderful insights, and I’m grateful for his expertise!

 Each city is a bit different, but these are the four main things you need to consider if you’re going to raise chickens in town.